Asthma Treatment & Management

 Monoclonal Antibody Therapy

-Omalizumab was approved by the FDA in 2003 for adults and adolescents (≥12 y) with moderate-to-severe persistent asthma who have a positive skin test result or in vitro reactivity to a perennial aeroallergen and whose symptoms are inadequately controlled with inhaled corticosteroids.
+Omalizumab is indicated for adults and children aged 6 years or older with moderate-to-severe persistent asthma who have a positive skin test result or in vitro reactivity to a perennial aeroallergen and whose symptoms are inadequately controlled with inhaled corticosteroids.
 Patients should have IgE levels between 30 and 700 IU and should not weigh more than 150 kg.

 This is a humanized murine IgG antibody against the Fc component of the IgE antibody (the part that attaches to mast cell surfaces).
 Use of this antibody prevents IgE from binding directly to the mast cell receptor, thereby preventing cell degranulation without causing degranulation itself.